Building information modelling

 Membership of BSRIA's Building Information Modelling Network is open to all - both BSRIA members and non-members.

 For the past few months the BG 6 Working Group - an offshoot of the BIM Network - has been producing a revised version of BG 6.
-This latest version, Design Framework example BIM models (BG6/2012) is now published and the group has been developing exemplar 3-d models to illustrate different types of building information model, appropriate for the stages of MEP design.
+This latest version, Design Framework for Building Services (BG6/2014), including design activities relating to BIM, is now published and the group has been developing exemplar 3-d models to illustrate different types of building information model, appropriate for the stages of MEP design.
 These are not quite ready for publication and a link to them will be provided as soon as possible.

 BIM training courses